gumaerc-testorg/7.341-fall-2012/content/pages/lecture-summaries.md

 Introduction and Overview
 {{< tdclose >}}
 {{< tdopen >}}
 {{< anchor "Introduction" >}}{{< /anchor >}}Instructors and students will introduce themselves and discuss the course objectives and syllabus.
 We will also introduce the field of microbial biotechnology and genetic engineering.
-We will describe public paper databases like [PubMed](http://www.ncbi.nlm.nih.gov/sites/entrez) and talk about the general structure of scientific publications.
+We will describe public paper databases like {{% resource_link "e20a0cfb-b740-4af9-a80b-c2b2b7038436" "PubMed" %}} and talk about the general structure of scientific publications.
 {{< tdclose >}}

 {{< trclose >}}